 Chicago-style deep-dish pizza.
 No trip to Chicago would be complete without it, which is why it’s the top food to try in Chicago.
 For a pizza pie—with a heavy emphasis on the “pie”—you’ll want to try this local specialty.
 With a thick crust, piled high with cheese, and sauce on the top, a slice or two is a whole meal.
 But you might love it so much that you’ll eat three to four slices.

-Chicago locals know the best spot to go is Lou Malnati’s.
+Lou Malnati’s has been around for years, but you won’t find top quality at every location, so choose wisely.
+You can also head to another old staple with consistent quality: Pequods.
 My recommendation is to grab a deep-dish cheese pizza.
 It might be simple, but when you’re eating this thick pizza pie, you definitely won’t find it plain.

 Where to get it: Lou Malnati’s, Pequods, or Gino’s East